Antony2500/api_fs/README.md

 Description: Refreshes the access token.

-Actions: Checks the validity of the refresh token, retrieves user data from the token, creates a new access token, and returns it.
+Actions: Checks the validity of the refresh token, retrieves the user data from the token, creates a new access token and returns it.

 # Logout: